-The school will notify parents/guardians by formal letter of non-exempted excused and unexcused, when these absences reach the 5-day, 8-day and 10-day mark.
 The school will work with the Office of Catholic Schools and the local school board truancy offices when necessary.
 Exceptions to the minimum attendance policies can be made only in the event of an extended personal illness as verified by a physician or at the discretion of the principal.
 The reason(s) for the exception must be communicated in writing to the superintendent of Catholic Schools.
 If a waiver of the attendance requirement is granted because of extenuating circumstances, students are eligible to make up missed work, receive grades and earn credit as long as they complete the missed work and pass the course.